rhaido/ascii-b/README.md

 confusion if not aware

 ### Examples of Usage

-    ./reverse <boards/talking_electronics | ./colorboard

-This command flips the boards from right to left and colors it
+This command flips the boards upside down and colors it

-    tac <boards/talking_electronics | ./colorboard
+    ./flip <boards/talking_electronics | ./colorboard

-This command flips the boards from upside down and colors it
+The following command flips the boards from right to left (like turning the page of a book) and colors it

+    flip -h <boards/talking_electronics | ./colorboard

+And this command get an advantage from UNIX pipes and does flipping + mirroring:

+    ./flip -h <boards/monostable.cx | ./flip

+Simple!

 ### Rules of Drawing the Boards using CiTRONIX
 Actually, there is only one rule to follow - you can draw your matrix boards in